sal55/langs/pestuff/readme.md

 * In my compilers, so that address modes like `[rax+d32]` are not used, when `d32` is a static address; any such `d32` address is loaded into a separate register.

 So you might see some bolted-on code (controlled by a `highmem` option, which must be set for OBJ/DLL output) which deals with those RIP conversions.

+#### Base Relocations

+The stuff in `aa_writeexe` to do with base-relocations is only needed for writing DLLs.
+This can be ignored for EXEs.
+The idea was to allow DLL libraries to be moved, if the prefered load address was not available (for example, if two DLLs both with a load address at 0x10000000, they can't be both be loaded to this address).
+This was a solution devised before RIP and PIC; I think it is still needed.

+#### Resolving DLL Imports

+I think I forgot add the LIBFILES data in `aa_decls`.
+This is a list of DLL files that the EXE relies on.
+The names in `ss_symboltable` that are imported, must exist in some external DLL.
+But which DLL is not specified.

+A separate LIBFILES array gives the DLLs that are used.
+For each imported symbol, it looks through all the libraries to find out which one it lives in.
+This info is necessary to build the import table of the EXE.
+If you depend an EXE file, it will show a list of imported DLLs, and the symbols imported from each.

+There had been an attempt to encode the library name as part of the symbol, so `msvcrt.puts` means `puts` should be checked inside `msvcrt.dll`; there are remnants of this.
+But I never used that capabililty in earlier parts of the assembler.

+In my assembler, these DLLs are always checked: MSVCRT GDI32 USER32 KERNEL32.
+Others may be listed depending on the needs of the app being assembler, eg. SDL2.DLL.